roshinip21/AWS_Lambda_Web_Application/README.md

 Serverless Web Application on AWS

-Introduction
+Introduction -
-This project aims to deploy a scalable and secure web application leveraging AWS services.
+This project aims to deploy a scalable and secure web application leveraging AWS Cloud Services - Using S3, EC2, DynamoDB, Lambda & Route 53 services.
 It covers the setup, execution, and tasks performed, emphasizing cloud and information security principles such as accountability, monitoring, and confidentiality.

 System Creation & Deployment
 1. Setup of S3 Bucket